-Can you believe that it's already 2021?
-It felt like just yesterday that Pride Month 2020 was sidelined by COVID, and we all had to think of creative ways to celebrate Pride virtually during quarantine.
+Can you believe that it's already 2022?
+It felt like just yesterday that Pride Month 2021 was recovering from being sidelined by COVID the year before, and we all had to think of creative ways to celebrate Pride virtually during quarantine.

 Chia and I put together a list of 30 fun LGBTQ pride month activities (one for every day of the month) that you can do virtually, at home, or together with friends and loved ones to celebrate pride this month:

 You can never watch too many gay movies and the past year has been an exciting year for LGBTQ movies becoming more mainstream (i.e. Happiest Season, The World to Come, Ammonite).